Yuigahama: History

 During the Kamakura period both the beach and the nearby areas were called Maehama (前浜).
 The name appears repeatedly in the Azuma Kagami to indicate spots going from Hase to Wakamiya Ōji.
 It was used to practice martial arts such as Kogasagake (小笠懸) (horseback archery) and yabusame (a horseback archery competition).
 It became a battlefield in 1180 at the time of the battle against Hatakeyama Shigetada, and again in 1333 for the fight between Nitta Yoshisada and the defense forces of the Hōjō.
 Lastly, it became a battleground in 1416 during Uesugi Zenshū's rebellion.
 Human bones of the era are still occasionally found during excavations.
 It is on this beach that Nichiren, the founder of the Buddhist Nichiren sect, was put on a boat to be taken to Katase and ordered to be executed.

 The beach was considered sacred ground to the Minamoto clan and, before visiting shrines in Izu or Hakone, the shōgun would always purify his body here.

 Wakaejima

 During the Kamakura shogunate Sagami Bay was busy with trading ships, but its shallowness made indispensable the use of barges.
 Also, accidents between ships were common and it was therefore decided to build a port.
 A priest named Oamidabutsu (往阿弥陀仏) applied for permission from the shogunate to build an artificial port in the area, permission granted in 1232.
-Much of the timber used to build Kamakura's best shrines passed through Miyakejima.
+Much of the timber used to build Kamakura's best shrines passed through Wakaejima.

 In its first form, the harbor functioned as both a breakwater and a wharf, and was built with large stones laid as a foundation, with smaller stones on top.
 It was later extended gradually and repaired several times until the end of the Edo period, when it was abandoned.